Marshall County Economic Development Corporation Fosters County-Wide Success

 Anyone familiar with Marshall County knows that it is a unique place.
 Geographically, it sits at the crossroads of Indiana.
 There’s a diverse demographic mix.
 The tourism industry is made up of a variety of businesses – eateries, recreation and entertainment establishments, museums, shopping and more.
 Marshall County also hosts several American and international manufacturers, many of whom are present thanks to the efforts of the Marshall County Economic Development Corporation (MCEDC).

-The MCEDC was established in 2007 to encourage manufacturing industries to open plants in the county.
+The MCEDC was established in 2007 to encourage manufacturing industries to open plants in the county that are dedicated to using modern manufacturing techniques like laser cutting, cnc machining, can seamer machining, transformer oil analysis, etc.

 “Marshall County leaders decided they needed an organization for economic development on a regional basis,” says former President Jerry Chavez, who moved to northwest Mississippi to work for the Delta Council Development Department in October.